-- Undergraduate degree seeking students who were enrolled as of May 15, 2021. - This was updated at the start of the Fall 2021 term to include any student regardless if degree or non-degree seeking. - Any student with an outstanding balance from the Spring 2020 term through the Summer 2021 term. - Students who were enrolled exclusively in online programs were included. - Dual enrolled students and Continuing Education students were included. - Eligible under section 484 in Title IV of the Higher Education Act of 1965. - Awards will be prioritized based on the 2020/2021 Expected Family Contribution (EFC) which is the value calculated because of your 2020/2021 Free Application for Federal Student Aid as of May 15, 2021. - o Updated to the 2021/2022 FAFSA at the start of the Fall 2021 term. - Helena College has selected an approach to equitably help as many eligible students as possible, prioritizing need based on the calculated EFC and institutional cost of attendance with a three tiered approach. - Students will be contacted in need order to allow for distribution and evaluation of resources. - Students will also be pointed towards other entities for assistance, such as SNAP, LIHEAP, and unemployment. - Approximately 72% of the ARP student funds were utilized for the auto awards within the three tiered approach.
+- Any student enrolled as of December 31, 2021. - Any student with an outstanding balance from the Spring 2020 term through the Summer 2021 term. - Students who were enrolled exclusively in online programs were included. - Dual enrolled students and Continuing Education students were included. - Eligible under section 484 in Title IV of the Higher Education Act of 1965. - Awards will be prioritized based on the 2021/2022 Expected Family Contribution (EFC) which is the value calculated because of your 2021/2022 Free Application for Federal Student Aid as of December 31, 2021. - Helena College has selected an approach to equitably help as many eligible students as possible, prioritizing need based on the calculated EFC and institutional cost of attendance with a three tiered approach.
+This approach excludes dually enrolled students and those in the Continuing Education programs.
+However, monies have been set aside explicitly to assist these students. - Students will be contacted in need order to allow for distribution and evaluation of resources. - Students will also be pointed towards other entities for assistance, such as SNAP, LIHEAP, and unemployment. - Approximately 72% of the ARP student funds were utilized for the auto awards within the three tiered approach.
 Approximately 4% was reserved for continuing education students, and less than 1% was reserved for dual enrolled students.
 The remaining 23% will be utilized to assist students who submit an emergency need application.
 These funds will be disbursed via an application or appeal process that has been distributed via email.